-At the end of 2012, we had a total of 408 people employed by Rehab Enterprises, of whom 176 were employed through the WSS.
-The WSS provides financial supports to employers in taking on people with disabilities and is open to all companies.
+At the end of 2014, we had a total of 397 people employed by Rehab Enterprises, of whom 177 were employed through the WSS.

 Rehab Enterprises offers dynamic business solutions to Irish industry nationwide in areas such as recycling, logistics, packaging and retail.
 Although its businesses operate in highly competitive markets, the company provides a supported environment for people with disabilities within the workplace.
 This includes adapted working environments and procedures, facilitative supervision and management, along with services to ease the transition into employment of people who have been out of work for considerable periods.
 Rehab Enterprises is committed to building sustainable businesses which provide appropriate and viable employment opportunities.

 National Learning Network is Ireland's largest non-Government training organisation with more than 50 purpose-built training and employment facilities catering for around 5,000 students each year.
 The organisation offers over 40 different vocational programmes which carry nationally and internationally-recognised certification and are designed to lead directly to jobs or progression to further education.